snap-one/docs-driverworks-proxyprotocol-camera/source/includes/37_camera_proxy_commands/_15-PRESET.md

 ## PRESET

 Set the camera to preset location.
+This command is used with the original camera proxy Composer Pro UI (pre-O.S.
+4.0.0) in conjunction with the [number\_presets ][1]capability.

 ### Name